 Located in the heart of downtown San Francisco, the Omni Hotel places guests just walking distance from some of the finest shopping and most visited tourist sites in the City by the Bay.
 Luxury abounds in this early 20th century Nob Hill building.
 Originally constructed as a bank, the hotel lobby welcomes with Italian marble, illustrious fabrics and Austrian crystal chandeliers.
 Combining old time class with all the modern amenities, the Omni San Francisco is the perfect mix of both--making this hotel an ideal choice for romantic getaways.

 The Four Seasons Hotel in San Francisco offers the highest level of service and comfort.
-As a guest, you will sleep well in a spacious room and enjoy the various facilities.
-Whether for business or vacation, Four Seasons is the best option.
-You can always be sure to expect nothing but the best and it is this quality that sets this hotel apart from the others.
-The restaurant, Seasons, and the hotel spa ensure that all your needs are met.
+As a guest, you can relax in spacious rooms furnished elegantly and equipped with all the necessary amenities and facilities.
+Whether for business or leisure, Four Seasons is a great option to consider in the city.
+You can always be sure to expect nothing but the best, a quality that sets this hotel apart from the others.
+A restaurant serving local delicacies and a spa offering rejuvenating treatments are also located within the premises.

 Named by Travel & Leisure Magazine as one of the best hotels in the United States, this historic Nob Hill giant dates from 1907 and is one of San Francisco's grandest accommodations.
 The lobby, refurbished into an Edwardian fantasy in ivory and gold, features an ornate marble staircase, clusters of plush furniture, and a shopping arcade brimming with luxurious gift ideas.
 The Grand Ballroom is in tune with the rest of the hotel and holds business meetings and prestigious functions.